materialsvirtuallab/matcalc/docs/matcalc.md

 Bases: `object`

-CheckpointFile class encapsulates functionality to handle checkpoint files for processing data.
+CheckpointFile class encapsulates functionality to handle checkpoint files for processing elemental_refs.

-The class constructor initializes the CheckpointFile object with the provided path, all data to be processed, list of structures, and index name for data identification.
+The class constructor initializes the CheckpointFile object with the provided path, all elemental_refs to be processed, list of structures, and index name for elemental_refs identification.

-load() method loads a checkpoint file if it exists, filtering the remaining data and structures based on entries already processed.
-It returns a tuple containing three lists: already processed records, remaining data, and remaining structures.
+load() method loads a checkpoint file if it exists, filtering the remaining elemental_refs and structures based on entries already processed.
+It returns a tuple containing three lists: already processed records, remaining elemental_refs, and remaining structures.

 save() method saves a list of results at the specified checkpoint location.